 Damages for Personal Injury Lawsuits in Chicago

-When a personal injury victim succeeds in their lawsuit, they recover monetary compensation in line with the harms that their injuries have caused.
+When a personal injury victim succeeds in their lawsuit, they recover monetary compensation in line with the harm that their injuries have caused.
 In the legal world, this compensation is commonly referred to as “damages.”
 Damages are calculated based on both economic and non-economic harms.
 In certain situations, victims may also recover punitive damages based on the defendant’s intentional or highly reckless behavior.

 Economic damages are calculated based on the strictly financial harms that a personal injury victim incurs as a result of the accident.
 These include the expenses that the victim is forced to pay, such as medical expenses.
 They may also include any money that the victim lost out on due to their injuries, such as lost income or missed opportunities for advancement from missed time at work.

 Your pain and suffering will also factor into the calculation of your damages.
 Noneconomic damages are meant to cover the more personal consequences of a personal injury.
 This might include compensation for chronic pain or disfigurement that could affect the victim’s personal relationships and ability to enjoy life as they had before the accident.
 If you have questions about how a court might calculate your non-economic damages, your Chicago personal injury attorney may be able to help answer them, as well as find expert witnesses that can help express these harms in financial terms to a court.

 If a court finds that the defendant’s injurious conduct was intentional or highly reckless, the court may determine that this conduct warrants further punishment.
 Punitive damages are not available in every case, but they can be substantial where it is.

 Statute of Limitations for a Personal Injury Lawsuit in Chicago